FIWARE/tutorials.Historic-Context-NIFI/README.md

 > — George R.R.
 Martin (A Dance With Dragons)

 [FIWARE Draco](https://fiware-draco.readthedocs.io/en/latest/) is an alternative generic enabler which is able to persist historical context data to a series of databases.
-Like **Cygnus** - **Draco** is able subscribe to chnages of state from the **Orion Context Broker** and provide a funnel to process that data before persisting to a data sink.
+Like **Cygnus** - **Draco** is able to subscribe to change of state from the **Orion Context Broker** and provide a funnel to process that data before persisting to a data sink.

 As mentioned previously, persisting historical context data is useful for big data analysis or discovering trends or removing outliers.
-Which tool you use to do this will depend on your needs, and unlike **Cygnus** **Draco** offers a graphical interface to set up and monitor the procedure.
+Which tool you used to do this will depend on your needs, and unlike **Cygnus** **Draco** offers a graphical interface to set up and monitor the procedure.

 A summary of the differences can be seen below: